 Cedar split rail is very rare in this area, but it is catching on because it is beautiful and unique.
 We are one of the only dealers in the area to carry cedar.
 It is split, not saw cut, so it is more rustic than traditional split rail.
 It fits together differently than traditional split rail (mortise and tenon fitting), so it cannot be mixed and matched with other woods.

-Installation is generally $5.75 to $8.00 per linear foot of fence needed, depending on your location and the fence type and as long as there are no special circumstances.
+Installation depends on your location, type of ground, rock content and the fence type.
 Delivery depends on where you are located.
-Give us a call or email with your location and we can give you the delivery charge and a free estimate for installation.
+Give us a call or email with your location and we can give you the delivery charge and refer you to our outside contractor for a free estimate for installation.

 Depending on our schedule deliveries generally take a couple days and installation can usually be scheduled in a week (up to 3 - 4 weeks in Spring).